 The CAP Coordinator will meet with the DV victim and assess their individual needs and the needs of their family.
-This service is client driven with the CAP Team members serving as navigators for the victim and their family in the community.
-The CAP Team includes the Coordinator and trained Interns from Niagara University’s Department of Social Work.
+This service is client-driven with the CAP Team members serving as navigators for the victim and their family in the community.
+The CAP Team includes the Coordinator and trained interns from local universities.

 Women as Offenders Group